-On June 1, 2022, the Company entered into Amendment No. 2 ("Amendment No. 2") to the Midcap Trust Term Loan, which permitted the draw of a second tranche of \$10,000, which was drawn on June 1, 2022.
-Additionally, the amendment provides the Company with a new third tranche pursuant to which the Company may draw \$10,000 any time after September 30, 2022 until September 30, 2023.
+On June 1, 2022, the Company entered into Amendment No. 2 ("Amendment No. 2") to the Midcap Trust Term Loan, which permitted the draw of a second tranche of \$10,000, and a third tranche of \$10,000, which were drawn on June 1, 2022, and September 30, 2022, respectively.
 The amendment also delayed the amortization start dates for the outstanding loan amounts from November 1, 2023 until April 1, 2025, at which point the Company will repay the principal amounts in seven equal monthly installments until the maturity date.
 Finally, Amendment No. 2 amended the interest rate payable on the term loan to apply an interest rate equal to the Secured Overnight Financing Rate ("SOFR") rate (with a floor of 1.61448%) plus 6.35%.
 Substantially all other terms and conditions, and covenants of the credit agreement remain unchanged.
 In connection with Amendment No. 2, the Company agreed to pay a \$75 commitment fee as well as a 0.25% fee upon the funding of each of the second tranche and third tranche amounts.
 The Company accounted for Amendment No. 2 as a modification pursuant to ASC 470-50.
-On September 30, 2022, the Company drew the third tranche of \$10,000 related to Amendment No. 2.

 On November 7, 2022, the Company entered into Amendment No. 3 ("Amendment No. 3") to the Midcap Trust Term Loan, which permitted the draw of two additional tranches, each totaling \$11,250, the first of which was drawn on November 7, 2022.
-The remaining tranche will become available for draw after June 30, 2023 but before December 31, 2023, and is subject to the Company achieving certain trailing twelve month revenue targets.
+The remaining tranche is available for draw before December 31, 2023, and is subject to the certain trailing twelve month revenue targets which were achieved as of September 30, 2023.
+As of September 30, 2023, the Company has not drawn the remaining tranche.
 Amendment No. 3 also delayed the amortization start dates for the outstanding loan amounts from April 1, 2025 until December 1, 2025 (subject to further extension upon certain conditions), at which point the Company will repay the principal amounts in equal monthly installments until the new maturity date of November 1, 2027, which was extended pursuant to Amendment No. 3.
 In addition, Amendment No. 3 amended the interest rate payable on the term loan to apply an interest rate equal to the SOFR rate (with a floor of 2.50%) plus 6.80%, and reset the call protection to begin as of November 7, 2025.
 Finally, Amendment No. 3 provides for a commitment fee of \$74 payable on November 7, 2022 on the new tranche amounts and an exit fee of 4.75%.
 As part of Amendment No. 3, the Company paid \$779 for the accrued amount of the final payment fee.
 Substantially all other terms and conditions, and covenants of the credit agreement remain unchanged.
 The Company accounted for Amendment No. 3 as a modification pursuant to ASC 470-50.

-The interest rate was 12.07% at June 30, 2023.
+The interest rate was 12.24% at September 30, 2023.
 A final payment fee of \$3,028 is due upon the earlier to occur of the maturity date or prepayment of such borrowings.
-For the three and six months ended June 30, 2023, the Company recorded \$151 and \$301, respectively, related to the amortization of the final payment fee associated with the Midcap Trust Term Loan.
-For the three and six months ended June 30, 2022, the Company recorded \$80 and \$173, respectively, related to the amortization of the final payment fee associated with the Midcap Trust Term Loan.
+For the three and nine months ended September 30, 2023, the Company recorded \$153 and \$454, respectively, related to the amortization of the final payment fee associated with the Midcap Trust Term Loan.
+For the three and nine months ended September 30, 2022, the Company recorded \$119 and \$292, respectively, related to the amortization of the final payment fee associated with the Midcap Trust Term Loan.